eflautt/ga-data-science/lessons/lesson-02/readme.md

 1. **Cross-Sectional Data:** All information is determined at the same time; all the data comes from the same time period.

+    - **Issues**: TEMPORALITY.
-    - Things to consider: TEMPORALITY.
-There is no distinction between _exposure_ and _outcome_.
+        - There is no distinction between _exposure_ and _outcome_.
 This is why in the example above, we can't say that the availability of fruit in the home actually **causes** children to meet their recommendations.
 It is just as likely that the opposite may be true.
-    - Strengths
+    - **Strengths**
         - Often population-based
         - Generalizability
         - Reduced cost compared to other types of data collection methods